"Neighborhood-U" logo with a graduation cap and house icon in orange.

 Become an Engaged Citizen and Shape Your Community's Future!

-Dinner is included and served from 5:30-6:00 pm.
-Please consider making a tax-free donation of $100 to cover food costs.
+Dinner included and served from 5:30-6:00 pm.
+Please consider making a tax-free donation, to help keep this program accessible for all.

 Participants are expected to attend every class, but 2 absences are allowed when necessary.
 Missed classes can be made up with alternative assignments.